TheodoreGisis/MyRaspberryPiAdblocker/README.md

 # MyRaspberryPiAdblocker

 ## GENERAL
  This is one way to make your own adblocker for you network, by using one raspberry pi and pi-hole.
+Pi-hole is a network-level advertisement and Internet tracker blocking application for Linux which acts as a DNS sinkhole intended for use on a private network.
+It is designed for low-power embedded devices with network capability, focusing on the Raspberry Pi as its 'reference' hardware platform.